Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 The indicators are as follows:

 - 同 (short for 同じ) indicates that the card is a duplicate.
 - 読 (short for 読み方) indicates that there are other card(s) with the same reading (ignoring pitch accent).
+I consider this the most useful of the three.
 - 漢 (short for 漢字) indicates that there are other card(s) with the same kanji, but different reading.

 {{ img("same reading indicator eg", "assets/ui/same_reading_indicator.gif") }}